matthiasn/talk-transcripts/Hickey_Rich/HammockDrivenDev-mostly-text.md

 slide title: Summary

 + It's a rant!
-  + It doesn't have a summary
+  + it doesn't have a summary
 ```

 ![Summary](HammockDrivenDev/39m28s.jpg)